rmboyce/ramsey-boyce-website/README.md

 ## My personal website

-Uses Python 3.9.2 and Flask, hosted on Google App Engine.
+Uses Python 3.10 and Flask, hosted on Google App Engine.
+No frontend framework, just HTML and CSS.